Inn of the Good Samaritan: Israelites

-The Iron Age Israelites called this area Maale Adumim, "ascent of Adummim" or "Red Ascent", due to the red rocks seen here, and it was part of the Kingdom of Judea and part of the territory of the ancient Jewish tribes of Binyamin, and was located along the Israelite road between Jerusalem and Jericho.
+The Iron Age Israelites called this area Maale Adumim, "ascent of Adummim" or "Red Ascent", due to the red rocks seen here, and it was part of the Kingdom of Judea and part of the territory of the ancient Jewish tribe of Binyamin, and was located along the Israelite road between Jerusalem and Jericho.
 The site marked the border between the territory of the Tribe of Judah and the Tribe of Benjamin.